jarad/jarad.github.com/_posts/2020-03-10-Flatten-the-curve-for-covid19.md

 we would need 6,500 beds for ICU patients or about **30 times as many beds as we have total**.
-Even if these estimates are off by an order of magnitude or two, we don't currently have the capacity to care for this many people.
+Even if these estimates are off by an order of magnitude or two, we don't currently have the capacity to care for these individuals let alone the other individuals who need hospitalization.

 ### Impact on healthcare workers